taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="Chart Editor Features-4.png"/>

-- <b>Characters</b>, is where you input your characters.
+- **Characters**, is where you input your characters.
 As you can see, you can have more than one character per Strumline.
-- <b>Type</b>, is where you determine the type of the strumline.
+- **Type**, is where you determine the type of the strumline.
 Player makes the Strumline playable by a player, while Opponent and Additional makes the Strumline be handled by a CPU.
-- <b>Stage positioning</b>, is where you select where the Strumline characters will be placed, pretty self-explanatory.
+- **Stage positioning**, is where you select where the Strumline characters will be placed, pretty self-explanatory.
-- <b>Scale and HUD position</b>, is where you set the scale of the strumline and the position in the HUD. <i>(keep in mind when setting the HUD positioning, the X axis is determined by a float, aka.
-0.25 is Opponent side, 0.75 is Player side, and 0.5 is the middle point, while y axis uses actual positioning)</i>
+- **Scale and HUD position**, is where you set the scale of the strumline and the position in the HUD. *(keep in mind when setting the HUD positioning, the X axis is determined by a float, aka.
+0.25 is Opponent side, 0.75 is Player side, and 0.5 is the middle point, while y axis uses actual positioning)*
-- <b>Visible</b> determines whether or not your Strumline shows up in the song.
-If you have it disabled, your Strumline will cease to exist <i>(though your notes will be intact and still play)</i>.
+- **Visible** determines whether or not your Strumline shows up in the song.
+If you have it disabled, your Strumline will cease to exist *(though your notes will be intact and still play)*.
-- <b>Scroll Speed and that switch with a long name in it</b> determines if this Strumline should use a scroll speed, separately from the other Strumlines.
+- **Scroll Speed and that switch with a long name in it** determines if this Strumline should use a scroll speed, separately from the other Strumlines.
-- <b>Vocal Suffix</b> is covered in <a href="#multi-vocals">Multi Vocals</a>.
+- **Vocal Suffix** is covered in <a href="#multi-vocals">Multi Vocals</a>.

 ## Events & Notetypes.
 ### Events
 Events exist in the Chart Editor to avoid coding a lot of code for just a few events.
-Some of them are already built-in but you can also code your own <i>(see <a href="../Scripting/PlayState Scripts/Events or Notetype Scripts.md">Events/Notetype Scripts</a>)</i>.
+Some of them are already built-in but you can also code your own *(see <a href="../Scripting/PlayState Scripts/Events or Notetype Scripts.md">Events/Notetype Scripts</a>)*.

 <img src="Chart Editor Features-5.png"/>
 <img src="Chart Editor Features-6.png"/>